All companies

 The $20 monthly usage credit absorbs overages in a fixed priority order: bandwidth first, then edge requests, then function invocations.
 Once the $20 credit is depleted, additional usage bills at the rates above.

-Default spending cap: every new team has an on-demand usage budget of $200/month (customizable).
-Email, web, and SMS notifications fire as the cap is approached.
+Spend management: every team can set an on-demand usage budget (customizable spend limit).
+Email, web, and SMS notifications fire as the limit is approached, and Vercel can stop usage before you exceed your budget.

 Fluid Compute + Active CPU pricing